Back to Blog

 Healthy Fats

 A low-fat diet, once all the rage, is now scientifically known to be poor nutritional advice.
-A deficiency of essential fatty acids – like the ones found in fish, nuts, olive and coconut oils, and eggs – will not allow for the absorption of calcium and other trace elements.
+Essential fatty acids – like the ones found in fish, nuts, olive and coconut oils, and eggs – aid in the absorption of calcium and other trace elements.

 Smoking, Nutrient Deficiency, and Absorption